MRU-COMP1502-2023/instructions/assignment_3.md

 <details>
   <summary><b>Exceptions</b></summary>
   <p>
-The program should throw (custom) exceptions if:
+The program should still throw the custom exceptions you implemented in Assignment 2:

   * The input price is negative when the user creates a new toy
   * The minimum number of players is greater than the maximum, when adding a new board game